 1. Leverage 0% Introductory Rate to Reduce Interest Expenses

 I mentioned this strategy in 7 Steps Debt Reduction Illustrated, where I said it make sense if you could transfer balances from high interest credit cards to credit cards that offer no-fee 0% APR transfer to save you money.
-For example, these cards offer no-fee 0% APR transfer:

 2. Leverage Cash Back Rewards